napari/napari-scipy2025-workshop/napari-workshops/make_a_simple_plugin.md

 In the following sections, we will work through steps (1) - (3).
 To set up a minimal plugin, you can read the ["Your first plugin"](https://napari.org/dev/plugins/building_a_plugin/first_plugin.html#your-first-plugin) tutorial on napari.org.
+A functional napari plugin only needs 4 files to be shared with the community, but you will find many other helpful files in the template that make plugins easier to develop and maintain.
 For step (4), you can refer to the [in depth plugin tutorial](https://www.youtube.com/watch?v=NL-VywidzXE), or [the deploy instructions on napari.org](https://napari.org/dev/plugins/building_a_plugin/index.html#[plugin-test-deploy]).